apsaltis/HDF-Workshop/README.md

 # Lab 2

-#### Goals:
+In this lab, we will learn how to:
-  - Consume Meetup RSVP stream
+  - Consume the Meetup RSVP stream
   - Extract the JSON elements we are interested in
   - Split the JSON into smaller fragments
-  - Write the JSON to Kafka
+  - Write the JSON to the file system
-  - Analyze the data in Storm, performing a Top N on the groups
-  - Write the data back to Kafka
-  - Consume the data via a streaming API

-We will run through a series of labs and step by step to achieve all of the above goals

 ### Consuming RSVP Data